pflanze/copycat/README.md

 [chjize](https://github.com/pflanze/chjize) by following the instructions there then running `make gambit`.

-For good line editing and history, `rlwrap` is recommended (as used below).
+`rlwrap` is required by the `copycat-repl` script to provide better line editing and history functionality.

 ### Build